aayushsh06/recipe-analysis/README.md

 ### Why Each Feature Was Used & Transformed

-- `total_fat`: Major calorie contributor (9 cal/g); normalized due to skew.
+- `total_fat`: Major contributor to calories (9 cal/g); normalized due to skew.
 - `carbohydrates`: Key macronutrient (4 cal/g); transformed to stabilize variance.
 - `sodium`: Correlated with processed foods and caloric density; transformed to handle outliers.
 - `sugar`: High sugar usually implies high calories; normalized for consistency.
 - `protein`: Another caloric macro (4 cal/g); normalized to align scales.
-- `fat_carb_ratio`: Captures balance between two major macros; normalized to avoid instability.
+- `fat_carb_ratio`: Captures balance between two major macros and can give insight on calorie density.
 - `macro_total`: Sum of all macros; strong linear signal for calories.
-- `protein_ratio`: Measures protein density; normalized to remove skew.
+- `protein_ratio`: Measures how protein-dense a food is relative to other macronutrients.
+Including this feature helps the model distinguish between lean/high-protein foods and carb- or fat-dominant ones, even if total protein content is similar.
+It introduces a relative perspective that improves the model’s understanding of food composition.
-- `n_steps`: Proxy for recipe complexity; normalized to handle skewed counts.
+- `n_steps`: Indicates how complex a recipe is to prepare.
+Recipes with more steps are often richer or more elaborate (e.g., multi-layered meals, sauces), which tend to be higher in calories.
+Including this feature provides context about the likely richness or simplicity of a dish that raw nutritional values don’t capture.
-- `rating`: Categorical indicator of food quality or popularity; one-hot encoded.
+- `rating`: A user-generated rating that can reflect how enjoyable or satisfying a food is.
+Highly rated foods are often indulgent or rich, which can align with higher calorie content.
+By including this feature, the model incorporates human preference signals that may correlate with calorie density.

 ### Preprocessing